September 19, 2024

 Oklahoma City. —

-Compared to last week: Feeder steers sold steady.
-Feeder heifers traded 5.00-10.00 higher, Demand remains good for feeders.
-Steer and heifer calves that were long weaned with multiple rounds of shots sold steady to weak.
-Remainder of the offering traded 2.00-4.00 lower.
-Demand moderate to good.
-Supply included: 100% Feeder Cattle (66% Steers, 33% Heifers, 0% Bulls).
-Feeder cattle supply over 600 lbs was 83%.
+Compared to last week: Steer and heifer calves that were weaned sold fully steady to 4.00 higher.
+Demand remains good despite the heat and lack of moisture.
+Supply included: 100% Feeder Cattle (56% Steers, 40% Heifers, 4% Bulls).
+Feeder cattle supply over 600 lbs was 43%

 The lack of liquidity in the feeder contract provides a perfect environment for prices to move too far in either direction.
 Poor liquidity leads to extreme volatility.
 Overdone directional price movements frequently require corrections and traders sense the vulnerability of the contract that needs to be cash settled but the contract index needs a redo.